 Mean score of companies in the Services Auxiliary to Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, the National Employment Savings Trust (NEST) reported total carbon emissions of approximately 187,200 kg CO2e.
-This figure includes 134,800 kg CO2e from Scope 2 emissions, primarily from purchased electricity, and 52,400 kg CO2e from Scope 3 emissions related to business travel.
-In comparison, NEST's total emissions for 2023 were about 156,200 kg CO2e, with Scope 2 emissions at 129,000 kg CO2e and Scope 3 emissions at 27,200 kg CO2e.
-Over the past few years, NEST has made significant strides in reducing its carbon footprint.
-From 2020 to 2024, total emissions decreased from 422,500 kg CO2e to 187,200 kg CO2e, reflecting a commitment to sustainability.
-NEST has set ambitious targets, aiming for a 30% reduction in Scope 1 and Scope 2 emissions intensity by 2025, using 2019 as a baseline.
-Furthermore, they have established a long-term goal of achieving net-zero carbon emissions across all scopes by 2050 or sooner, aligning their investment portfolio with the objective of limiting global warming to 1.5°C above pre-industrial levels.
-NEST's emissions data is not cascaded from any parent organization, indicating that their climate commitments and performance are independently reported.
-The organisation continues to focus on enhancing its sustainability practices and reducing its overall environmental impact.
+In 2025, the National Employment Savings Trust (NEST) reported total carbon emissions of approximately 339,500 kg CO2e, with Scope 2 emissions from purchased electricity accounting for about 169,600 kg CO2e and Scope 3 emissions from business travel contributing around 170,000 kg CO2e.
+This marks an increase from 2024, where total emissions were about 289,300 kg CO2e, with Scope 2 emissions at approximately 134,800 kg CO2e and Scope 3 emissions at about 154,500 kg CO2e.
+NEST has set ambitious climate commitments, aiming for a 30% reduction in Scope 1 and Scope 2 emissions intensity by 2025, using a 2019 baseline.
+Furthermore, they have established a target of a 50% reduction by 2030.
+The organisation is also committed to achieving net-zero carbon emissions across all scopes (1, 2, and 3) by 2050 or sooner, aligning its investment portfolio with the goal of limiting global warming to 1.5°C above pre-industrial levels.
+NEST's emissions data is not cascaded from any parent organisation, and all reported figures are derived directly from their own disclosures.
+The organisation continues to focus on reducing its carbon footprint while enhancing its sustainability practices.

 Access structured emissions data, company-specific emission factors, and source documents